junghyun397/GomokuBot/documents/about-renju-eng.md

 ### Renju has "Forbidden Moves"

-Renju chose the "Forbidden moves" rule to address the overwhelming advantage of black First.
+Renju chose the **Forbidden moves** rule to address the overwhelming advantage of black First.
 There are three types of forbids: 3-3 forbid, 4-4 forbid, and overline forbid.

 If it looks complicated, don't worry.
 Forbidden moves are fairly rare in beginners' games, and even if they don't know what a Forbidden move is, it's unlikely to change their win or loss.

-To understand forbidden moves correctly, we must first understand how Gomoku defines three and four, and in which situations the forbidden moves appears.
+To understand forbidden moves correctly, you must first understand how Gomoku defines three and four, and in which situations the forbidden moves appears.
 Here we start with the definition of four.

 ## What is "Four"?